matthysv/.dots/README.md

 - zsh-syntax-highlighting

 ### Desktop and Display manager:
-- xorg (or xorg-server) ~ Install this if you did not follow my directions for archinstall
 - argyllcms
 - autorandr
 - awesome-terminal-fonts
 - bspwm
-- dunst
 - feh
 - gvfs
 - lxappearance